Notice to Broadcasters re Babe Channels

 When judging what constitutes 'adult-sex' material, Ofcom guidance for broadcasters takes account of definitions used by the BBFC for 'sex works at 18'.
 These are defined as: works… whose primary purpose is sexual arousal or stimulation.

-editorial context for the explicit images and language.
+context for the explicit images and language.
 Such explicit material is suitable for broadcast only on subscription/pay per view channels that have appropriate protection mechanisms in place.
-The broadcast of the programme was contrary
+The broadcast of the programme was contrary to viewer

-to viewer expectations for a free-to-air unencrypted channel (albeit one situated in the adult section of the EPG and broadcasting after the 21:00 watershed).
-The broadcast was inconsistent with the application of generally accepted standards to
+expectations for a free-to-air unencrypted channel (albeit one situated in the adult section of the EPG and broadcasting after the 21:00 watershed).
+The broadcast was inconsistent with the application of generally accepted standards to ensure

 Breach of Rules 1.24, 2.1, 2.3 and 10.9 Breach of Licence Condition 11